By Michael Stewart/@TheTruthNYG

 - Dexter Lawrence: Lawrence has had two solid seasons since joining the NFL back in 2019 and the Giants are counting on him to replace Dalvin Tomlinson not only on the field, but also in a leadership role.

-- Austin Johnson: The final spot could go to newly acquired Danny Shelton as well as both are more suited at this point in their careers as productive backups.
+- Austin Johnson: The final spot could go to newly acquired Danny Shelton.
+At this point, both players’ careers are productive backups.
 I’m giving Johnson the edge at this point as he should see his snap count increase as he did a good job in 2020 in his limited role.

-- Danny Shelton: Shelton signed a 1 year deal this off season and could see this playing time be shared with Austin Johnson evenly.
-Shelton is a pure run stuffer and fits in perfectly of what DC Patrick Graham wants his interior Defensive linemen roles to be.
+- Danny Shelton: Shelton signed a 1-year deal this off-season and could see this playing time be shared with Austin Johnson.
+Shelton is a pure run stuffer and fits in perfectly with the DC Patrick Graham Defensive.

 - B. J Hill: This will be a make or break year for Hill if he wants to continue with the Giants after his rookie deal.
 In fact; there are no guarantees that Hill makes it to opening day, but for argument sake he does in this article.

-- Elerson Smith: Smith was selected in the 4th round in the 2021 draft and has a ton of upside, but might need a little more time to develop and get stronger to see ample playing time.
+- Elerson Smith: Smith was selected in the 4th round in the 2021 draft and has a ton of upside, but might need a little more time to develop to see ample playing time.
 At this time, I see Smith as a situational pass rusher in 2021.